sentinelfoxinc/knowledge-base/index.md

 ---
 layout: default
 title: "Sentinelfox Knowledge Hub"
-description: "Internal Knowledge Base for Sentinelfox Engineering and NOC Teams"
+description: "Internal documentation portal for Sentinelfox team"
 ---

 # 🧠 Sentinelfox Knowledge Hub

-Welcome to the **internal documentation portal** for the Sentinelfox team.
+Welcome to the **internal documentation portal** for the Sentinelfox Engineering and NOC teams.
-Here you'll find operational playbooks, troubleshooting steps, SOPs, and technical best practices.
+Here you'll find our operational playbooks, incident guides, and SOPs.

 ---